Easy Red Beans and Rice Recipe

 Cooked onions, celery and green bell pepper in white Dutch oven.

 • Add the garlic, herbs and spices and give them a stir.
-Cook until the garlic is fragrant, 10-15 seconds.
+Cook until the garlic is fragrant, 10 to 15 seconds.

 Cooked onions, celery, green pepper and spices in white Dutch oven.